Venture Scouts (Scouting Ireland): National Venture Forum Committee/National Venture Scout Representatives

 Once a year, the National Youth Forum Takes place.
 The location changes each year.
 It took place on 14 January 2017 in University College Cork.

-National Youth Forum 2020 took place on 11 January 2020 in the Ashling Hotel in Co.
-Dublin.
+National Youth Forum 2020 took place on 11 January 2020 in the Ashling Hotel in County Dublin.

 National Youth Forum 2021 took place online on 14 March 2021 due to Covid-19.

-National Youth Forum 2022 took place in 1st Kilkenny Scout Den on 2 April 2022 in Co.
-Kilkenny.
+National Youth Forum 2022 took place in 1st Kilkenny Scout Den on 2 April 2022 in County Kilkenny.

 Six delegates from the scout, venture and rover sections in each county are invited to take part in activities, talks and games.
 These delegates are elected at a county youth forum.
 These attendees are also allowed to vote and run for the position of national youth representative.
 The elected national youth representatives organise and run the next national youth forum.

 At the forum, motions regard Venture Scouting are passed and a new group of national youth representatives are elected.
 The incoming national youth representatives work on these motions and create proposals for the board, outlining how these motions can be implemented.
 Youth reps also promote youth engagement in programme and project teams.

 In the early 2010s, the NVFC had 9 members (6 provincial reps and 3 national panel members).
 The NVFC represented ventures at the national and provincial levels.
 They sat on programme teams (NYPC, International, Participation).
 The NVFC also compiled reports for the Programme Commissioners to advise and guide national Venture Scout initiatives and programmes for the coming year.

 Now, there are six national youth representatives per section.
 Ideally, there should be one for each Scout Province on the island (South, South East, North, North-East, West and Dublin) to allow for equal geographical representation.
 Now, the national youth representatives are under the Office of the CEO of Scouting Ireland, with a facilitator working as a liaison.
 Their role is outlined in the terms of reference.

 Scouting Ireland also has a strong youth involvement policy.
 National reps allow for programmes and initiatives to be youth-led.

 The national youth representatives played a large role in creating the Youth Charter of Scouting Ireland.